 What This Means for Westchester Homeowners

-Homeowners who use professional lawn care services will mostly feel this change through their service agreements.
+Homeowners who use professional lawn care services will feel this mostly through their contracts.
 Compliant providers are already shifting to chlorantraniliprole-based grub programs for 2027.
-Non-compliant providers may continue using imidacloprid until inventory runs out or enforcement action catches up — creating exposure for both the operator and the property owner.
+Non-compliant providers may keep using imidacloprid until inventory runs out or enforcement catches up.

 Homeowners who self-apply should stop buying imidacloprid-containing products for the 2027 season.
-Product inventory may remain on store shelves for some time after December 31 — manufacturers can sell through existing stock — but applying it to lawns or ornamental plants after the ban date means using a pesticide outside its registered uses.
-Retailers are not liable; applicators are.
+Product inventory may remain on store shelves after December 31.
+Manufacturers can sell through existing stock.

 How Licensed Providers Are Ahead of This

-If your current lawn care provider or licensed exterminator treats for grubs, ask two questions before renewing any 2027 service contract: What active ingredient do you use for grub control?
 Have you completed the DEC neonicotinoid training?
-If the answer to the first question is still "imidacloprid" and they don't mention the ban, that's a flag.
-Compliant providers serving Scarsdale and the rest of Westchester County are already quoting chlorantraniliprole programs for next season.
+If the answer is still "imidacloprid" without mention of the ban, that's a flag.
+Compliant providers serving Scarsdale and Westchester County already quote chlorantraniliprole programs.

 Frequently Asked Questions